THE SONNET PHILOSOPHY + SONNET COMMENTARIES + PLAY COMMENTARIES + SHAKESPEARE @ LOVE . NATURE

 Truth and beauty are ‘best’ when their logical roles are not ‘intermixed’ (101.8).
 So the Poet accuses the Muse of playing ‘dumb’, as if the youth’s beauty is beyond ‘praise’ (101.9).
 Yet such beauty cannot ‘excuse’ her ‘silence’.
 It ‘lies’ with her to convince the youth of his capacity to ‘outlive a gilded tomb’ in ‘ages yet to be’ (101.12).
 In the couplet, the Muse must do her natural ‘office’ to ensure the youth’s ‘show’ shines ‘long hence’ through increase.

 Sonnet 101 presents one of Shakespeare’s clearest definitions of truth and beauty.
 Truth is the dynamic of saying as in writing (pencil), while beauty is any form of sensation as in seeing colours.
 He defines truth and beauty to show how the 9 Muses of old (sonnet 38), who inspired poets to beauty in their verse, have ignored beauty’s logical complement, truth.
-The 9 Muses of old inspire the inadequate and immature understanding of the youth and the rival poets, who are associated with the number 9.
+The 9 Muses of old inspire the inadequate and immature understanding of the youth and the alien Poets, who are associated with the number 9.
 The Poet’s Muse is the 1 extra Muse (sonnet 38) who appreciates the relation of beauty and truth as presented in the Mistress sonnets.
 There is 1 extra Muse because the Mistress has the value ‘1’.
 The youth’s ‘9’ requires this further ‘1’ from the Mistress to achieve maturity (9+1 = 10 = 1+0 = 1).

 Traditional readings interpret the ‘died’ of line 2 as ‘dyed’ out of an ignorance of the truth and beauty dynamic.
 Shakespeare’s logical understanding of truth and beauty, based in the processes of life, provides the corrective for traditional misunderstandings.